jenkinsci/jenkins-js-diag/README.md

 ```

 Please see the [enabled] (and [env-variable]) docs for how to turn on/off debug logging in the Browser.

+### isDebugEnabled()

+Returns true if debug logging is enabled for the category associated with the logger instance.

 [enabled]: https://www.npmjs.com/package/enabled
 [env-variable]: https://www.npmjs.com/package/env-variable